testcomputer/testcomputer/README.md

 <!--

-**testcomputer/testcomputer**
+# testcomputer/testcomputer
+## Code Standards
-Keep your code neat
+- Keep your code neat.
-Maintain simply structure
+- Maintain a simple structure.
-Refactor when possible
+- Refactor when possible.
-And above all else, leave yourself notes, explain the code.
-Refactor needed.
-2024

-Include exmaples, links, articles modernize, update
+- Leave comments to explain complex code segments.
+- Aim for modern, readable, and maintainable code.
+## Updates and Refactoring
+- **2024 Update:** Description of updates or refactoring needed.
+## Additional Resources
+- Links to external documentation, articles, or resources relevant to the project.
+## Visuals
-Graphs, visuals, and examples
+- Include graphs, visuals, and examples where applicable.
-Input examples
-2924 update needed
-Research entry point

-Take for a full refactor

-Main display.
-Simple is more-->
+-->

 <!-- edit title, youtube playlist, update with current videos, simple, clean code-->